Thinking about getting yourself a new dog? Looking for an active companion?

 Also sometimes called the Siberian Husky German Shepherd, this dog breed is officially recognized by the American Canine Hybrid Club and also by the Dog Registry of America.

-The thing with mixed breed dogs is that it is hard to predict how a puppy will turn out to be and which of the parents it would take after more.
+The thing with mixed breed dogs is that it is hard to predict how a puppy will turn out and which of the parents it would take after more.

 Let’s start.